nbhansen/hcibrain/README.md

 ## 🎯 Overview

-HCIBrain is a production-ready research paper processing system that automatically extracts and highlights critical information from academic PDFs.
-Using advanced LLM analysis, it identifies and categorizes:
+HCIBrain processes research papers, automatically extracting and highlighting key information the PDFs.
+Using an LLM , it identifies and categorizes:

 - **🎯 Research Goals** - Objectives, research questions, and hypotheses
 - **🔬 Methods** - Approaches, techniques, and methodologies